-- Employees complete time sheets and submit them to their supervisors on the due date, based on the schedule produced at the beginning of the year, as outlined in the Council's "Personnel Policy & Employee Handbook" section "VIII.
-Time and Attendance Records". - Supervisors review, correct if necessary, and sign timesheets to the Office Manager. - The Accountant is responsible for entering time sheet information into the accounting systems as needed.
+- Procedure A: Employees complete time sheets and submit them to their supervisors on the due date, based on the schedule produced at the beginning of the year, as outlined in the Council's "Personnel Policy & Employee Handbook" section "VIII.
+Time and Attendance Records". - Procedure B: Supervisors review, correct if necessary, and sign timesheets before submitting them to the Office Manager.

+Procedure C: The Accountant is responsible for entering time sheet information into the accounting systems as needed.
 All paid time off balances are maintained according to dollars within a separate leave tracking spreadsheet, based on the information provided on approved timesheets and rates of pay for each period.
+Paid time off is accrued as described in the Council's "Personnel Policy & Employee Handbook" section "XIII.
+Benefits" subsections "B. Paid Leave" and "C. Sick Leave".